-• Hot, Dry, Unstable:

-High Haines Index of 6 combined with low relative humidity, typically 15% or below.

-• Strong winds:

-Winds that will overcome the environment no matter what the relative humidity.

-• An Unusually Unstable Atmosphere:

-This would be associated with a strong thermal trough which typically forms along the east slopes of the Washington Cascades in conjunction with 850-700 vertical temperature change greater than 15°C. This Watch or Warning criteria is only good for PSA C1 which is the Central Cascade zones 662, 680, 682, and the majority of the Cascade valleys zones 676 and 677.
+- Hot, Dry, Unstable: High Haines Index of 6 combined with low relative humidity, typically 15% or below. - Strong winds: Winds that will overcome the environment no matter what the relative humidity. - An Unusually Unstable Atmosphere: This would be associated with a strong thermal trough which typically forms along the east slopes of the Washington Cascades in conjunction with 850-700 vertical temperature change greater than 15°C. This Watch or Warning criteria is only good for PSA C1 which is the Central Cascade zones 696, 697, 698, and Cascade valley zones 704, 705.